The Emergence of the Big Bang Theory

 Inflationary cosmology was an extension to the Big Bang model that resolved some major head-scratchers.
 For instance, it addressed the horizon problem, which questioned how distant regions of the universe shared similar properties despite the absence of any mechanism for them to communicate and exchange information, thus explaining the observed homogeneity and isotropy of the cosmos.
 Furthermore, the rapid expansion of space during inflation also flattened any large-scale spatial curvature, making the universe appear remarkably flat on observable scales.

 Eternal chaotic inflation, championed by Andrei Linde, imagines our universe as just one “bubble universe” among countless others in an eternally expanding multiverse.
 Inflationary cosmology proposes that our universe experienced a brief, rapid expansion shortly after the Big Bang.
 Eternal chaotic inflation takes this idea further by suggesting that this expansion process is not a one-time event, but rather something that happens continuously, resulting in a never-ending cascade of new universes.
-Inflationary cosmologists envisioned inflation as having operated for an indefinitely long time in the past and continuing indefinitely into the future.
+Inflationary cosmologists envisioned inflation as continuing indefinitely into the future.
 They therefore anticipated that the wider inflation field will spawn an endless number of other universes as it decays in local pockets of an ever-growing volume of space.
 This happens because the energy field responsible for the rapid expansion, known as the “inflation field,” experiences random fluctuations.
 These fluctuations cause some regions of space to expand and form new bubble universes, each with its own unique properties and distinct laws of physics.
 In essence, eternal chaotic inflation presents a picture of a vast, infinitely expanding multiverse filled with numerous bubble universes, including our own.
 We will come back to this later in the book.

-In this framework, our universe emerged from a quantum fluctuation in a pre-existing region of the spacetime continuum.
+In this eternal chaotic inflation framework, our universe emerged from a quantum fluctuation in a pre-existing region of the spacetime continuum.
 Linde argues that “each particular part of the [multiverse] may stem from a singularity somewhere in the past, and it may end up in a singularity somewhere in the future.”[ix]
 While some parts of the multiverse may stop expanding and contract, inflation ends at different times in different places.
 Consequently, there are always regions of the multiverse that continue to inflate, with universes like ours being eternally produced.

 BGV Theorem